 Cambridge Exams for Children

-Cambridge YLE Starters, Movers and Flyers are international English exams for children from 6 to 12 years old.
+Cambridge YLE (Young Learners English) Starters, Movers and Flyers are international English exams for children from 6 to 12 years old.

 Developed by the University of Cambridge, they are designed for levels from Beginner to Elementary, have no expiration date and evaluate English skills of children in tasks that are close to everyday situations.

-Taking YLE is a good preparation for higher-level exams and, as the research shows, motivates children to further study English.
+Taking YLE is good preparation for higher-level exams and, as the research shows, motivates children to further English studies.

 YLE exams are divided into: